 How to pay for college

 Going to college is a big investment, regardless of the institution you choose.
-Knowing your financial aid options can help you reduce the cost of college but will also allow you to concentrate on what’s important: getting your degree.
+Knowing your financial aid options can not only help you reduce the cost of college but will also allow you to concentrate on what’s important: getting your degree.

 Scholarships and grants